 Tip: Color in concrete products may vary slightly from pallet to pallet, so it’s best to purchase all of the pieces you need at one time.

-Natural or fabricated stones can provide gorgeous decorative lawn edging.
-Some types can be constructed from concrete for durability and allow easy installation in straight lines or curves.
+Natural or fabricated stones can provide beautiful decorative lawn edging.
+Some types can be constructed from concrete for durability.
+One of the easiest landscape edging choices, stones can be installed in straight lines or curves.
 Edging stones made of hand-cut natural granite have a tumbled appearance and give an authentic, old-world cobblestone look.
 Blend tan granite with gray, blush or black granite cobblestones to make your own custom outdoor space.

 Landscape Tree Ring